QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ![](screenshot/kibana.png)

-End user could find out proxy address for other service by command below:
+End user could find out proxy address for other service by running the command below:

 ```shell
 kubectl cluster-info
 ```

-End user needs to import below indexes on Kibana console to get corresponding log data.
-All these data is based on timestamp, input the index name with pattern and timestamp then select field name through drop-down list.
+End user needs to import the following indexes on Kibana console to get corresponding log data.
+All these data is based on timestamp.
+So input the index name with pattern and timestamp then select field name through drop-down list.

 | index                 | timestamp                  |
 | --------------------- | -------------------------- |